trilemma-dev/Authorized/README.md

 ## Authorization
-In some more advanced circumstances you may to want directly interact with macOS's Security Server via the ``Authorization`` class.
+In some more advanced circumstances you may to want directly interact with macOS's Security Server via the `Authorization` class.

-If you only need to check if a user can perform an operation, use ``Authorization/checkRights(_:environment:options:)`` which does not involve creating an `Authorization` instance.
+If you only need to check if a user can perform an operation, use `Authorization.checkRights(_:environment:options:)` which does not involve creating an `Authorization` instance.

-Otherwise you'll typically want to initialize an instance via ``Authorization/init()`` and then subsequently request rights with ``Authorization/requestRights(_:environment:options:)-5wtuy`` or an asynchronous equivalent.
+Otherwise you'll typically want to initialize an instance via `Authorization.init()` and then subsequently request rights with `Authorization.requestRights(_:environment:options:)`.

 `Authorization` conforms to [`Codable`](https://developer.apple.com/documentation/swift/codable) and so can be serialized and deserialized for convenient transference between processes.

-Ultimately `Authorization` is a wrapper around [`AuthorizationRef`](https://developer.apple.com/documentation/security/authorizationref) and so if needed this underlying reference can be accessed via ``Authorization/authorizationRef``.
+Ultimately `Authorization` is a wrapper around [`AuthorizationRef`](https://developer.apple.com/documentation/security/authorizationref) and so if needed this underlying reference can be accessed via `Authorization.authorizationRef`.
 However, please note the lifetime of this reference is bound to its containing `Authorization` instance.

 ## Sandboxing